BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

 # The Return of Cinnamon's Revenge: The Tweakening - Armageddon

+## Save your Eyeballs Here

+* Assuming you're like me and prefer to not have your eyeballs burnt out when using your PC, you can now set the Cinnamon theme to a darker hue.
+Open the menu and search for *Themes*

 16) Close the Welcome Window.
 Click the Activities button in the top left and open Firefox.
 Go to https://software.opensuse.org/package/cinnamon and scroll down to the Tumbleweed header.
 Click **Show Community Package** and click **Expert Download** for the *home:Dead_Mozay:cinnamon* entry.

 ![][Software]